meowwtama/tp/docs/UserGuide.md

 * Library Manager has deleted book `BOOKTITLE`.

 Examples:
-* `delbook b/I Love CS2103T CS2101` will remove a book titled "I Love CS2103T CS2101" from the library.
-* `delbook b/The Hero with a Thousand Faces` will remove a book titled "The Hero with a Thousand Face" from the library.
+* `delbook b/The Hero with a Thousand Faces` will remove a book titled "The Hero with a Thousand Faces" from the library.
   ![result for 'delbook b/The Hero with a Thousand Faces'](images/DeleteBookUserguide.png)

 // todo Add note saying that delbook will remove the first book where the name matches (not all the books)